hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/nodejs-express.md

 #### Integrate the Express JWT with Hasura

-We tell Hasura how to authenticate the JWT using the [`HASURA_GRAPHQL_JWT_SECRET` enviroment variable](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt/#configuring-jwt-mode).
+We tell Hasura how to authenticate the JWT using the [`HASURA_GRAPHQL_JWT_SECRET` environment variable](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt/#configuring-jwt-mode).
 By default `jsonwebtoken` uses the HS256 algorithm and we set the secret to the same value as in our Express server.

 ```env
 HASURA_GRAPHQL_JWT_SECRET: '{ "type": "HS256", "key": "this-is-a-generic-HS256-secret-key-and-you-should-really-change-it" }'